MrRexZ/FYP-AutoTextSum/README.md

 but only task 1 is used.
 This is because task 1 is a single document summarization, and the others are not, and so it matches with the purpose and objective of the system.

-## 3. Implementation
+## 3. Design & Implementation

 ### 3.1 GloVe
-Building a word representation requires it to be converted into a numerical format., GloVe is a vector representation for words, therefore is a suitable module to be used.
+Building a word representation requires it to be converted into a numerical format.
+There are 2 popular models for word vectors representation available presently , which are word2vec or GloVe.
+GloVe is chosen over word2vec due to the nature of GloVe which was generated due to it's a count-based model, which makes it suitably easy for vocab re-training as compared to word2vec, which is a predictive-based approach.
 By inputting a training set and using the provided functions, it is possible to generate a word-context matrix representation, which basically provides information regarding how likely a word appears in a given context of another word.
 The dataset used is Common Crawl.
 Despite this, there are instances where target words that seem irrelevant from a given context are predicted.
 To solve this problem, instead of storing using the probability alone, we will be using the notion co-occurrence probability.
 If the target word is irrelevant to the context word, the impact will be negated since they possess equal likelihood to happen on a given word.
 Based on this, a more accurate Word-Context relationship can be developed in representation of vectors.
 From the relationship in-between words, it is possible to derive a notion of similarity based on 2 words.
-Using vector additions on a group of correlated words, it is then possible to derive  the similarity between 2 sentences.
+Using vector additions on a group of correlated words, it is then possible to derive the similarity between 2 sentences, and in turn to determine the similarity of 2 documents.
+This approach contains several issues, with one being that it may not yield accurate document-to-document similarity matrix.
+Future work will include the use of POS tagging, which is the process of determining which category each word belongs, to be utilized as a weighting factor, and context reduction by finding the topic of the sentence and comparing them with the topic of another sentence.

 #### 3.1.1 Building a Word Co-occurrence Matrix
 The process starts by iterating through every possible word in a corpus as a target word.
 A window size of size C is used to define the context size, both to left and right for each of the target words.
 With C defined, an inner iteration is made through every possible context words within the context size.
 The combination of the target word and context word is then mapped into a numerical format supporting floating point number and mantissa.
 The value is calculated with the formula 1/(i+1) where i represents the word-space between context word and target word.
 This means the word that is farther away will have lower co-occurrence value.
 However, to suitably train this dataset requires a huge dataset.
 ##### 3.1.1.1 PySpark
+To build word co-occurrence, Spark architecture is utilized due to the amount of data that is required for processing.
+This allows concurrent/parallel processing of information or data, yielding more result per time unit.
 With PySpark, I submitted a Spark Job containing a list of URL for PySpark to download programatically through caching to its local hard drive.
 The Spark job is then configured to have each node utilize 8 worker tasks, and to spawn another
 Each of this URL are then processed sequentially by each of the job.
 As soon as the download from the URL is finished, an operation is used to unpack the file in GZIP format and then read using the WARC library.
 The WARC library is used to open the WARC file format, and process all the records in the WARC file.